talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let applicationId = 56; // Number |
-let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp, must be an RFC3339 timestamp string let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp, must be an RFC3339 timestamp string let opts = {
+let opts = {
-  'path': "path_example", // String | Only return results where the request path matches the given regular expression.
+  'campaignId': 3.4, // Number | Filter results by campaign.
-  'method': "method_example", // String | Only return results where the request method matches the given regular expression.
+  'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
-  'status': "status_example", // String | Filter results by HTTP status codes.
+  'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
-  'pageSize': 56, // Number | The number of items to include in this response.
-When omitted, the maximum value of 1000 will be used.
+  'valid': "valid_example", // String | Either \"expired\", \"validNow\", or \"validFuture\".
+The first option matches referrals in which the expiry date is set and in the past.
+The second matches referrals in which start date is null or in the past and expiry date is null or in the future, the third matches referrals in which start date is set and in the future.
-  'skip': 56, // Number | Skips the given number of items when paging through large result sets.
+  'usable': "usable_example", // String | If `true`, only referrals where `usageCounter < usageLimit` will be returned.
+If `false`, only referrals where `usageCounter >= usageLimit` will be returned.
-  'sort': "sort_example" // String | The field by which results should be sorted.
-Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
+  'batchId': "batchId_example", // String | Filter results by batches of referrals 'dateFormat': "dateFormat_example" // String | Determines the format of dates in the export document.
 };
-apiInstance.getAccessLogs(applicationId, rangeStart, rangeEnd, opts).then((data) => {
+apiInstance.exportReferrals(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);